Android app project, made with a team of 4

 Alongside the demo video, we needed to submit a full report with comprehensive appendices.
 For around two weeks, the team put together a document with their contributions as I added my own inputs and proofread sections.
 I aim to give detail in what I submit, and format documents well.

 QUTgo was the most involved project I’ve ever worked on, having taken most of a year to complete.
 The experience taught me many things about communication, coding, keeping consistent reports of progress, and patience with learning new skills.
-I wish nothing but the best of luck to the next team who picks up this project, and hope it will come out to the open market one day.
+I wish nothing but the best of luck to the next team who picks up this project, and hope the app will come out to the open market one day.